Whitehall Infant & Junior Schools – an ex-pupil’s memories

 Next to the West Bromwich Street entrance to the school was an extremely handily placed shop were we all attempted to bribe our mothers into buying some sweets.
 I am sure it was from here, (or it may have been Ropers a bit further up) that the ill-fated orange iced lollies were purchased sometime around 1953 or 1954.
 Metal foil as packaging was in its infancy back then but one company, can’t recall who, decided to wrap their orange iced lollies in this new fangle material.
 Sadly the people who made the foil failed to check with any medical authorities as to the effects of wrapping a delicious iced loll’ in a foil that contained quite a high proportion of lead…. yes lead!
 Throughout the country kids were throwing up here there and everywhere on account of having mild lead poisoning.
 Imagine a similar scenario today, the lawyers would be picketing school gates!
 One endearing image I remember from this sad event was seeing my teddy bear, reeking of disinfectant, hanging forlornly by one ear on the washing line to dry.
 Unfortunately he was in the firing line when I was sick!

 I was put off orange iced lollies until the famous Jubblys came out, an orange drink contained in a triangular-shaped carton.
-Some shop owners with foresight decided to freeze them and you had the biggest iced lolly ever seen one of those floating in the Irish Sea could have been a danger to shipping!
+Some shop owners with foresight decided to freeze them and you had the biggest iced lolly ever seen, one of those floating in the Irish Sea could have been a danger to shipping!
 Before ripping open a corner of the Jubbly you smashed it on a wall to crush the ice so that you could start to bite into it…..God forbid if you had any dodgy teeth.

 Before we knew what had happened our introduction to schooling had completed its first phase and we were onto the Junior School.
 I decided, the reason escapes me now, that I really didn’t like the Junior School.
 As my mother put me in through the West Bromwich Road gate I was straight across the playground and out the Weston Street gate and back home before she had got to Fereday’s bike shop!
 This went on for some time, Mr. Lester the headmaster, attempted to get me through the gates by offering me a ride in his A40 Austin Somerset, a novelty in those days believe it or not!
 I was having none of it and come to think of it, Mr. Lester was part of the problem I now recall, he always seemed to be using “the strap” or tawse.
 Eventually I settled down and got on with it, what options had I?

 Of the teaching staff I can remember a few, Mr. Peake, Mrs Lovick (I think), Mr. Aston, Mr. Humpage, Mr. Brittle, the latter being as small as Mr. Peake was big!
 Mr. Peake was a good teacher who I think was in charge of both the football and cricket teams and he used to be instrumental in anything to to with school plays, nativities etc. It does make me wonder today why he wasn’t headmaster, he always seemed hardworking and had the best interests of the school at heart in everything he did.
 Below is the nativity play from 1957 or 1958, can’t be anymore specific I’m afraid, but I do know Mr. Peake was in charge of the production.
-In the photograph I am holding a crook, not a very good one actually, which I borrowed from an older lad named Roger, who also lived in Sandwell Street.
-During the cut and thrust of rehearsals, probably messing about really, I managed to break into two pieces just below the crook itself.
+In the photograph I am holding a crook, not a very good one actually, which I borrowed from Roger Poole, an older lad who also lived in Sandwell Street.
+During the cut and thrust of rehearsals, probably messing about really, I managed to break into two pieces just below the actual crook.
 Panicking as to what Rog’ would say I hot footed it home with the two pieces and waited for my dad to get home, if anyone could do it, he could!
-And sure enough he did, a perfect repair, Rog’ never even noticed the join until I told him, as I was advised to do by dad!
+Sure enough he did a perfect repair, Rog’ never even noticed the join until I told him, as I was advised to do by dad!
 The picture of the cast is shown below along with as many names as I can recall.

 Another of Mr. Peake’s productions was a play called Roast Pig which was put on as an end of term play in July 1958 if I remember correctly.
 The cast can be seen in this photograph which was taken in the garden on the West Bromwich Road side of the school.
 This was to be our last play at Whitehall Juniors as in the following September we all moved to senior schools.